confluentinc/examples/multiregion/docs/multiregion.rst

 ----------

 In |cs| there are a few JMX metrics you should monitor for determining the health and state of a topic partition.
-A subset of JMX metrics are described below but for a full description of the relevant JMX metrics, see :ref:`mrr_metrics`.
+The tutorial describes the following JMX metrics.
+For a description of other relevant JMX metrics, see :ref:`mrr_metrics`.

 - ``ReplicasCount`` - In JMX the full object name is ``kafka.cluster:type=Partition,name=ReplicasCount,topic=<topic-name>,partition=<partition-id>``.
 It reports the